SleepyGinger/CSR/README.md

 # CSR
-Crawls search for some CSR
+Crawls searching for some CSR